Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Enumeration of colored graphs of fixed order

 \section{Enumeration of colored graphs of fixed order}

-In this section we compute the generating function $\cG_\delta(z)$ of bipartite $(q+1)$-colored graphs of fixed order $\delta$.
-By Theorem~\ref{theo:bij} this is the generating function of constellations of excess $\delta$, with $z$ dual to the number of white vertices.
-We classically rely on the method of kernel extraction to obtain an explicit expression of $\cG_\delta(z)$.
-Then singularity analysis on this expression will allow us (in Subsection~\ref{sec:sing_analysis}) to obtain the asymptotic estimate of $g_{n,\delta}=[z^n]\cG_{\delta}(z)$, stated in Theorem~\ref{theo:counting}.
+In this section, we compute the generating function $\cG_\delta(z)$ of bipartite $(q+1)$-colored graphs of fixed order $\delta$.
+By Thm.~\ref{theo:bij} this is the generating function of constellations of excess $\delta$, with $z$ dual to the number of white vertices.
+We rely on the so-called method of kernel extraction to obtain an explicit expression of $\cG_\delta(z)$.
+Then singularity analysis on this expression will allow us (in Subsection~\ref{sec:sing_analysis}) to obtain the asymptotic estimate of $g_{n,\delta}=[z^n]\cG_{\delta}(z)$, stated in Thm.~\ref{theo:counting}.
+We recall that $g_{n,\delta}$ is the number of rooted colored graphs of fixed order $\delta$ with $2n$ vertices (we use the notation $[z^n]\cG_{\delta}(z)$ for the coefficient of the degree $n$ monomial of the generating function $G_\delta(z)$).